Alpery52/Tetris_java/README.md

 - **Controller**: Manages user input and updates the model and view accordingly (TetrisController).

 This separation allows for easier maintenance, testing, and potential future enhancements.

-## Dependencies

-This project uses standard Java libraries and does not require any external dependencies.

 ## Future Enhancements